rstudio/packrat/limitations.md

 learn more about the tools to install for your operating system.
 It's recommended that you and your collaborators prepare your machines for package development before using Packrat.

+### Initialization

+To enable Packrat, a small piece of code is added to the `.Rprofile` file in the project's directory.
+(If the file doesn't exist yet, it is created.)
+This has the following consequences:

+- Any local or site-wide initialization file is overridden.
+If you want to execute those files in addition, source them from your project's `.Rprofile`, e.g.:
+    ```r
+    source("~/.Rprofile")
+    ```
+- To enable Packrat when starting R from a subdirectory in your project (e.g., when knitting a report that lives in a subdirectory), create an `.Rprofile` with the following contents in the subdirectory (and in each intermediate subdirectory along the path to that file):
+    ```r
+    source("../.Rprofile", chdir = TRUE)
+    ```